Farrukhan the Great: Background

 Literary sources are very scarce on the Dabuyid dynasty.
 They are mainly known through the local histories of Ibn Isfandiyar and Zahir al-Din Mar'ashi (d. after 1489), while they only get briefly mentioned by early Islamic-era historians such as Khalifah ibn Khayyat (d.
 854), al-Tabari (d.
 923), and Ali ibn al-Athir (d.
 1233); or by geographers such as Ibn al-Faqih and Ibn Khurdadbih (d.
 912).
 According to both Ibn Isfandiyar and Mar'ashi, the Dabuyids were descendants of the royal Sasanian family, tracing their descent back to Jamasp.

 According to the traditional account, the Dabuyids had established themselves as the autonomous rulers of Tabaristan in the 640s, during the tumults of the Muslim conquest of Persia and the collapse of the Sasanian Empire.
 They owed only the payment tribute and nominal vassalage to the Muslim caliphate, and managed, despite repeated Muslim attempts at invasion, to maintain their autonomy by exploiting the inaccessible terrain of their country.
 A more recent interpretation of the sources by P. Pourshariati, however, supports that Farrukhan the Great was the one who actually established the family's rule over Tabaristan, sometime in the 670s.

 Although the Dabuyids were the suzerains of Gilan and Daylam, they ruled only in name, with local chieftains and kings being its virtual rulers.
 This likewise applied to the mountains of Tabaristan, which was ruled by two local dynasties, the Qarinvandids and Bavandids.
 The Dabuyids only exercised direct rule over Ruyan and the valleys of Tabaristan as far as Tammisha.
 The neighbouring eastern region of Gurgan was ruled by a marzban (margrave).

+War with yazid

+Yazid's vast army consisted of three divisions: the Arab division, the Khorasan division, and the Transoxiana division.
+After conquering Gorgan, Yazid marched toward Sari and encountered Farrukhan the Great near the city, A major battle broke out between the army of Farrukhan the Great and the army of Yazid.
+Farrukhan ordered a retreat toward the mountains and hills, and Yazid's army pursued them.
+Upon the arrival of Yazid's forces, Farrukhan the Great ordered his troops to rain down large stones and arrows upon the enemy; Yazid's entire army was destroyed, and Farrukhan the Great emerged victorious, Farrukhan the Great ordered the roads from the city of Sari to the city of Tamisheh to be blocked with trees and stones; he then marched his army against Yazid’s encampment, burned down all the tents, and besieged and captured Yazid, Yazid managed to secure his release from the captivity of Farrukhan the Great by paying 300,000 gold coins, returning all captives, and relinquishing his territory—conditions set by Farrukhan for Yazid's freedom.
+After releasing Yazid and securing the spoils, captives, and territories Yazid had conquered, Farrukhan the Great returned to Tabaristan and set about developing and further fortifying his realm.